tomas-forgac/bch_wallet/README.md

 // address (and thus account's) balance is always maintained locally for fast retrieval int accountbalance = await firstAccount.getStoredBalance();

-// however, to get account's confirmed and unconfirmed balance, or to check if the addresses have not been used
+// however, to get account's confirmed and unconfirmed balance, or to check if the
-// in some other app, do this
-Map updatedBalance = await firstAccount.getBalanceFromBlockchain();
+// addresses have not been used in some other app, do this Map updatedBalance = await firstAccount.getBalanceFromBlockchain();

 // to send an amount from the account, first retrieve its utxos.
-Please store the utxo list in your state so it
+Please store the utxos
-// doesn't need to be retrieved repeatedly to lower the Bitbox API load this.addrsUtxo = await firstAccount.getUtxos();
+// in your state so it doesn't need to be retrieved repeatedly to lower the API load this.addrsUtxo = await firstAccount.getUtxos();

 int amount = firstAccount.getMaxSpendable(this.addrsUtxo);

-// when storing the utxos in the state, it is possible to synchronously calculate fee after every user's input. double fee = BchWallet.fromSatoshi(firstAccount.calculateFee(amount, 1, addrsUtxo));
+// when storing the utxos in the state, it is possible to synchronously calculate fee
+// after every user's input.
+double fee = BchWallet.fromSatoshi(firstAccount.calculateFee(amount, 1, addrsUtxo));

 // ready to send